Seangongx/BezierCurveFitting/README.md

 - Compiling the project using CMake

 2. How to run the program?
-- (windows) Copy the libgmp-10.dll to Debug or Release directory of your project, together with the Color.exe
+- (windows) Copy the libgmp-10.dll from ...\CGAL-X.X.X\auxiliary\gmp\lib to Debug or Release directory of your project, together with the Color.exe
-- (windows) Executing the Color.exe with a parameter(/YOURPATH/resultfish.png)
+- (windows) Executing the Color.exe with a parameter in terminer(/YOURPATH/resultfish.png)

 3. Recommand released version:
 - boost 1.71.0(Aug,2019)